 Pull the thread once you get to the end and loosely gather.
 Tie a knot so it stays in place.

-Set your iron on medium (or setting 4) and press down until you have some nice pleats.
+Next, set your iron on medium (or setting 4) and press down until you have some nice pleats.

-Take your long piece of ribbon, enough to go around the waist and tie in a bow, and hot glue to the outside of the skirt.
+Now, take your long piece of ribbon, enough to go around the waist and tie in a bow, and hot glue to the outside of the skirt.
 I cut this ribbon to 55″.

 This is what it looks like on the other side.

-What is heat sealing?
 Heat sealing is something I do to all of my ribbon edges to they don’t fray.
 Take a lighter and very lightly brush the flame over the end you want to seal.
 It will look a little like wax on the edges.
 This is what you want…a nicely sealed ribbon!

-Inside of the apron is all done.
+Now the inside of the apron is all done.

-You can now create darling simple aprons for Halloween, tea parties, or birthday parties in no time flat using a full apron or even an extra piece of fabric!
+You can now create adorable simple aprons for Halloween, tea parties, or birthday parties in no time flat using a full apron or even an extra piece of fabric!

 Want the full tutorial on how to make this Shopkins Shoppie Donatina costume?
 Click the picture below!